> High School Dual Enrollment

 Be in "Good Standing” as an 11th or 12th grade student in a Louisiana PUBLIC high school. ("Good Standing” is defined by the student's high school)

 Achieve a cumulative GPA of 2.00 on a 4.00 scale (on all courses attempted)

-Score at least a 15 on the English and Mathematics subsection of the ACT Plan Assessment
+Score at least a 15 on the English and Mathematics subsection of the PLAN Assessment

-course must be an approved TTES eligible course as outlined by LOSFA
+Select courses that are approved as TTES-eligible course as outlined by LOSFA

-Students who are not eligible to receive this tuition reimbursement can either pay their tuition and fees on their own or have the school system assist with the costs.
-In addition, the school, school system or student is responsible for covering the cost of the textbook.
+can either pay their tuition and fees on their own or have the school system assist with the costs.
+There is a $100 fee per each 3-credit course.
+In addition, the school, school system or student is responsible for covering the cost of the textbook and fees.